Trump Publicly Calls For China And Ukraine To Investigate Bidens

 The transcript of Trump's call with President Volodymyr Zelenskiy and a subsequent whistleblower complaint about the call helped lead to House Democrats launching an impeachment inquiry into whether he wrongfully used the power of his office to pressure a foreign government to dig up dirt on a political rival.

-According to a transcript of the July 25 call, Trump repeatedly pressed Zelenskiy to investigate Biden and Hunter Biden.
+According to a transcript of the July 25 call, Trump pressed Zelenskiy to investigate Biden and Hunter Biden.
 The president has described his call with the Ukrainian leader as "perfect."